 The intent of this section is to provide site criteria for the utilization of the County's wind energy resources.
 Each wind energy facility will be subjected to an individualized review and the imposition of conditions based on site-specific information that will be tailored to address project impacts in accordance with the adopted site criteria.
-The goal is to achieve a predictable but sensitive sitting process that effectively addresses project impacts.
+The goal is to achieve a predictable but sensitive siting process that effectively addresses project impacts.

-- Commercial Wind Energy Facilities: One or more wind turbines for the purpose of generating electricity for commercial sale, with an electrical capacity of over 1 Megawatt (MW).
-The facility would be under common ownership or operating control that includes commercial utility transmission towers, roads, cables/wires and other building accessories to such facility. - 2.
+- 1. Commercial Wind Energy Facilities: One or more wind turbines for the purpose of generating electricity for commercial sale, with an electrical capacity of over 1 Mega Watt (MW).
+The facility would be under common ownership or operating control that includes, transmission towers, cables/wires and other building accessories to such facility. - 2.
 Wind turbine: A wind energy conversion system that converts wind energy into electricity. - 3.
 Micrositing: The process of final location of wind generators and all wind generating facility structures and internal roads within the approved project corridors/areas. - 4.
-Turbine Height: The distance measured from the grade level of the tower foundation to the highest point of the turbine rotor plane. - 5.
-Shadow Flicker: Shadow flicker occurs when the blades of a turbine rotate in bright conditions, casting moving shadows resulting in alternating changes in light intensity. - 6.
-Project corridor/area: The approved area within which all the components of a wind generating facility are located.
-This includes the turbines, all new access roads to the facility, above -and-below ground electrical transmission lines, and all buildings and uses associated with a wind energy facility, including meteorological towers. - 7.
-Non-participating landowner: Any landowner except those on whose property all or a portion of a Windgenerating facility is located pursuant to an agreement with the facility owner or operator. - 8.
-Meteorological Tower: A tower or a removed mast that carries measuring instruments with metrological instruments, such as thermometers and instruments to measure wind speed.
-An anemometer would be included as an accessory to a meteorological tower. - 9.
-Commercial Utility Transmission Tower: An electric transmission tower is a tower that carries high-voltage transmission lines that transport bulk electric power for commercial use. - 10.
-Occupied Building: A residence, school, hospital, church, public library, or other building used for public gathering that is occupied or in use when the permit application is submitted.
+Turbine Height- The distance measured from grade level of the tower foundation to the highest point of the turbine rotor plane. - 5.
+Shadow Flicker- Shadow flicker occurs when the blades of a turbine rotate in bright conditions, casting moving shadows resulting in alternating changes in light intensity. - 6.
+Project corridor/area- The approved area within which all the components of a wind generating facility are located.
+This includes the turbines, all new access roads to the facility, above -and-below ground electrical transmission lines, and all buildings and uses associated with a wind energy facility including meteorological towers. - 7.
+Non-participating landowner- Any landowner except those on whose property all or a portion of a Wind Generating Facility is located pursuant to an agreement with the Facility Owner or Operator. - 8.
+Meteorological Tower-A tower or a removed mast, which carries measuring instruments with metrological instruments, such as thermometers and instruments to measure wind speed.
+An anemometer would be included as an accessory to a meteorological tower.